PoisotLab/EcologicalNetworks.jl/doc/usecases.md

 # Network β-diversity

-The package currently implements three measures of pairwise network
+The package currently implements the following measures of pairwise network
-dissimilarity: `jaccard`, `sorensen`, and `whittaker`.
-The common approach to measure the dissimilarity of two networks is first, after Koleff et al. (2004;
-JAE), to measure the dissimilarity set, then to feed it into any of the three functions.
+dissimilarity: `jaccard`, `sorensen`, `gaston`, `williams`, `lande`, `ruggiero`, `hartekinzig`, and `whittaker`.
+The common approach to measure the dissimilarity of two networks is first, after Koleff et al. (2004; JAE), to measure the dissimilarity set, then to feed it into any of the pairwise dissimilarity functions.

 Note that for this analysis to make sense, the two matrices *must* have the